 The first phase of Aulani opens today, with the entire resort covering 21 acres in Ko Olina, 17 miles from Honolulu International Airport and approximately 30 minutes from Waikiki.
 When complete, Aulani will feature 460 Disney Vacation Club Villas, including 21 Grand Villas, as well as 359 hotel rooms, including 16 suites.
 Two towering buildings bookend a center lobby, courtyard, and winding pool area, which are all set alongside beach and ocean views.

-UPDATE (9/1/11): Today Disney released video of the first guests arriving to Aulani on Monday:
+UPDATE (9/1/11): Today Disney released a video of the first guests arriving at Aulani on Monday: